 - when using social media platforms (including but not limited to Facebook, Twitter and Instagram), ensure that we adhere to relevant legislation and good practice guidelines

 - regularly review existing safeguarding policies and procedures to ensure that online safeguarding issues are fully integrated, including:

 - making sure concerns of abuse or disclosures that take place online are written into our reporting procedures

-- provide training for the person responsible for managing our organisation’s online presence
+- provide any necessary training for the person responsible for managing our organisation’s online presence

 Managing our online presence

 Our online presence through our website or social media platforms will adhere to the following guidelines:

 - all social media accounts will be password-protected, and at least 2 members of staff will have access to each account and password